SharedSmally/doc/xjc.md

 </catalog>
 ```
 ### Generate epsiode files: episode epsFile
+- Generated episode file can be used as jaxb as -b epsFile
+- Generated episode file define the mapping bwtween xml nodes and class names.
+The mapping for the imported files may be redefined if not related episode files provided in -b.
 - Generated and reused by xjc for the classes mapping; Also need to solve the import files via catalog.
 If the imported files are solved, the related classes will not be generated if epsiode files is used.

 ### Use binding files: -b bindFile